 A few of the car accident lawyers in Atlanta, Georgia are now billing on a contingency fee basis.
 However, there are mostly those that demand a large retainer to be working on your case.
 People that have been injured in auto accidents and require legal counsel but cannot afford a high retainer or costly hourly fees have been recognized by these attorneys.
 A contingency-fee basis means that the fee the Atlanta car accident lawyer is charging is contingent on his or her ability to recover your compensation.
 If your lawyer cannot get compensation for you, you will owe that car accident lawyer nothing.
 However, if the accident attorney does get your compensation, the fees for legal services will be subtracted from the amount you receive.
 This amount usually consists of a percentage of the compensation obtained.

 This has made retaining professional and experienced legal counsel simpler than ever, but be aware that there are only a handful of attorneys that are operating on contingency basis for their clients.
 The majority of car accident lawyers will be holding you fully responsible for the costs associated with your case.
 Be aware that you need to consult with any lawyer you intend on using as to which methods of payment they incorporate and the items for which you will be held responsible financially.
-Our car accident lawyer at 260 Peachtree St NE Suite 2200, Atlanta, GA 30303 can help you with your case.
+Our Atlanta car accident lawyer at 260 Peachtree St NE Suite 2200, Atlanta, GA 30303 can help you with your case.